Henry Ford testing a car (by hitting it with an ax) he envisioned, and which his company built — made from hemp

 There is no Customer in Scrum.
 The Customer role is present in many real-world value streams.
 Scrum tends to reflect the Lean vision of partnership between the business and end user, rather than a relationship of animosity or of at-arms-length or over-the-wall communication.
 Customers can contribute paths to market, but the enterprise should be mindful that they are an additional handoff that can introduce delay and waste.
 These often are impediments to be removed.
 In Scrum the Product Owner manages all business relationships external to the team, eliminating the handoff between the business vision and the development effort.

 If the creation of the Product Backlog takes too much time or expertise that one person can provide, the Product Owner should form a Product Owner Team that works with him or her as Chief Product Owner, retaining the final say over the sequencing of the Product Backlog.

-Anyone can put anything on the Product Backlog.
+Anyone can offer anything as content for the Product Backlog.
 The contributor owns the item in as much that they must provide support for fully forming the Product Backlog Item.
 The Product Owner Team sequences that item in the global Product Backlog — again, with the Product Owner having final say over the sequencing.